allinurl/goaccess/README.md

 #### Windows ####

+[CowAxess](https://goaccess.io/download#distro) is a GoAccess implementation for Windows systems.
+It is a packaging of GoAccess, Cygwin and many other related tools to make it a complete and ready-to-use solution for real-time web log analysis, all in a 4 MB package.
+We have followed standard instructions available at the GoAccess website.

-GoAccess can be used in Windows through Cygwin.
+If you prefer to go the more tedious route, GoAccess can be used in Windows through Cygwin.
 See Cygwin's <a href="https://goaccess.io/faq#installation">packages</a>.
 Or through the Linux Subsystem on Windows 10.

 #### Distribution Packages ####